mmccrechowicz/mmccrechowicz.github.io/content/posts/CO2_Emissions.md

 Despite the global increase in emissions during the period, some countries have seen reductions in the amount of CO2 they are producing.

 Ukraine and Russia have seen the biggest reductions in CO2 emissions, followed by Germany and the UK.

+While it's positive to see some countries have reduced their CO2 emissions, it's worth noting that the size of these reductions is far smaller than the size of the increases generated by other countries.
+For example, Russia's emissions are down 350,000 kt, but China's have increased by more than 8,000,000 kt.

 ```python